GSA-TTS/identity-handbook/_articles/annual-certificate-rotation.md

     | filter path like "/api/saml/auth"
     | stats count(*) by year
     ```
+    - Run the following query over the past week on the `prod_/var/log/nginx/access.log` to get an idea of which partners are using which endpoints:
+    ```
+    # file prod_/var/log/nginx/access.log
+    fields @timestamp, @message
+    | parse @message 'http_referer="*"' as http_referer
+    | parse @message 'uri_path="*"' as path
+    | sort @timestamp desc
+    | filter path like "/api/saml/auth"
+    | filter http_referer not like "secure.login.gov"
+    | limit 20
+    | display
+      replace(path, "/api/saml/auth", "") AS year,
+      http_referer AS http_referer,
+      @timestamp
+    | stats count(*) by year, http_referer
+    ```
-2. If the endpoint is no longer in use, remove reference to the old 20XX cert in secrets saml_endpoint_configs:
+2. If the endpoint is no longer in use, remove references to the old 20XX cert in secrets saml_endpoint_configs:
-    - You will need to append the new certificate to saml_endpoint_configs in the secrets file in `dev`, `int`, `staging` and `prod` environments.
-Edit the env configs via `bin/app-s3-secret --env <ENV> --app idp --edit` in the `identity-devops` repo.
+    - Edit the env configs via `bin/app-s3-secret --env <ENV> --app idp --edit` in the `identity-devops` repo.
-    - So this:
+    - For example, if expiring the 2019 endpoint:
 	 ```yaml
 	 saml_endpoint_configs: '[{"suffix":"2019","secret_key_passphrase":"XXXXXXXXXXXX"},{"suffix":"2020","secret_key_passphrase":"XXXXXXXXXXXX"},{"suffix":"2021","secret_key_passphrase":"XXXXXXXXXXXX"}]'
 	 ```